-Yoga, in its entirety, is a very in-depth lifestyle that can contribute to overall well-being by enhancing physical and mental health.
+Yoga, in its entirety, is an in-depth, holistic, ancient practice and philosophy that can contribute to overall well-being by enhancing physical and mental health.

 The 8 Limbs of Yoga

-- Yama, or abstinence, a practice involving the development of control over biological impulses and cravings.
+- Yama, or abstinence.
+These are practices involving discipline over biological impulses and cravings.

-- Niyama, or observances, which are basically positive habits (do’s instead of don’ts) such as self-study, control of mind, and purity.
+- Niyama, or observances.
+Put simply, the niyamas are positive habits (do’s instead of don’ts) such as self-study, restraint of mind, and purity.

 - Asana, or yoga postures, which we are familiar with in the West.

-- Pranayama, or breath control, maximizing the absorption of vital life force (prana).
+- Pranayama, or breath control.
+Though pranayama involves the breath, it is actually about channeling the life-force, or prana.
+Pranayama maximizes the absorption of vital life force (prana).

-- Dharana, or concentration, the honing of our ability to focus and concentrate the mind.
+- Dharana, or concentration, is the honing of our ability to focus and concentrate the mind.

 - Samadhi, or absorption, a state of unity in which the meditator, the object of meditation, and the meditative process become one.

 As you can see, a devout practitioner of yoga will develop a profoundly healthy state of mind.
-They will be pure of thought, have no problem concentrating, develop positive habits, and be aware of the unity of all things.
+Furthermore, the advanced yogi will be pure of thought, have no problem concentrating, develop positive habits, and be aware of the unity of all things.
+Easier said than done, we know!
+Even for those who have been practicing for many years, the eight limbs are a practice and a process.

-However, trying to tackle all 8 limbs of the yogic tradition at once can be extremely difficult.
-For this reason, I’ll discuss the mental health benefits of the yoga limb we are most familiar with: asana.
+That said, trying to tackle all eight limbs of the yogic tradition at once can be extremely difficult.
+For this reason, I’ll discuss the mental health benefits of the yoga limb we are most familiar with—asana.

 Asanas – Yoga Mental Health Benefits